smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-departures.md

 In this step, we will download plane departure data from the REST-Interface described in the previous step using Smart Data Lake Builder.

 :::info Smart Data Lake = SDL
-Throughout this documentation, we will mostly refer to *SDL* which is just short for *Smart Data Lake*
+Throughout this documentation, we will mostly refer to *SDL* which is just short for *Smart Data Lake*.
+Further, we use **SDLB** as abbreviation for Smart Data Lake Builder, the automation tool.
 :::

 ## Config File